8 FAM 304

 8 FAM 304.1-7 ADJUDICATION

 a.
-In most acquisition of U.S. citizenship by birth abroad cases, adjudication of whether a citizenship claim comes within the scope of INA 301 (8 U.S.C.
-1401) or INA 309 (8 U.S.C.
+In most acquisition of U.S. citizenship by birth abroad cases, adjudication of whether a citizenship claim comes within the scope of INA 301 (birth in/of-wedlock, 8 U.S.C.
+1401) or INA 309 (birth out-of-wedlock, 8 U.S.C.
 1409) will be clear.
 The parents will present a marriage certificate certified by the civil registry authority responsible for maintaining marriage certificates as proof of marriage, and adjudication will proceed in a straightforward way.